Day 1: Arrival in Chengdu, China.

 After searching the Gongganglin area, we will drive on to Ruoergai, a vast grassland of the Tibetan Plateau known as "the lung of Sichuan".
 We will enjoy picturesque views of the high mountains on either side of the road along the drive.
 Once we arrive, we can expect some grassland species like Himalayan Griffon, Upland Buzzard, Black Kite, Common Kestrel, Amur Falcon, Daurian Jackdaw, Horned Lark, Azure-winged Magpie, Oriental Skylark, Carrion Crow, Grey-backed Shrike, Rock Sparrow, Siberian Stonechat, Citrine Wagtail, etc.

-We should also keep an eye on the plateau mammals, the adorable Plateau Pika usually emerge from their nests and graze on the grassland, while the Himalayan Marmot tightly hug the ground.
-Other interesting mammals we may well-see include Tibetan Fox, Red Fox, Hog Badger, Tufted Deer, Chinese Mountain Cat, Tibetan Gezelle, and the scarce Wolf.
+We should also keep an eye on the plateau mammals.
+The adorable Plateau Pika usually emerges from their nests and grazes on the grassland.
+And Himalayan Marmot is always prone upon the ground.
+Other interesting mammals we can expect are Tibetan Fox, Red Fox, Hog Badger, Tufted Deer, Chinese Mountain Cat, Tibetan Gezelle, and the scarce Wolf.

 Day 7: Ruoergai (Flower Lake & Baxi Valley; Alt.: around 3,500m).